bikashlinux/DevopsLab/README.md

 * For customizing the static analysis, we used the default xml and copied the contents inside `checkstyle.xml`.
 We added two additionals rules in the end
   * Detect `@author` tags and report warnings
   * Detect classes that begin with lowercase and report errors
+* Now the build generates the checkstyle errors based on the new xml namely `checkstyle.xml`
+* For failing the build based on checkstyle errors, we configured Maven Goals with the additional Goal `checkstyle:check`

 ### Screencast Link ###